 Shelter is my guiding word for this year.
 It is a non-striving word.
 A shelter offers refuge, provides safety, and embraces calm and quiet.

-Story and photos by Lucy M. Pritchett
+Story and Illustrations by Lucy M. Pritchett

 P.S.
 You may also find shelter here Finding Shelter…At An Art Museum